15 Types of Closet Doors For The Home: Popular Styles & Ideas

 Bifold Doors

-Bifold doors are panels that are connected by a hinge.
-The panels are most commonly available in 2 pairs of panels for 4, 5, or 6-foot door openings, but you can have custom-made bifold doors to fit an oddly sized closet.
+Bifold doors are panels connected by a hinge.
+They are most commonly available in two pairs for 4, 5, or 6-foot door openings, but you can have custom-made bifold doors to fit an oddly sized closet.
 The most practical use for these types is in a bedroom closet.

 Bonus tip!
 Get these professionally installed to save yourself some frustration.
-The tracks need to be level and flush; it pays to have someone who really knows what they are doing install these, they will be less likely to fall off the track and will last longer with professional installation.
+The tracks need to be level and flush; it pays to have someone who really knows what they are doing install them.
+With professional installation, they will be less likely to fall off the track and will last longer.

 Accordion Doors

-Modern accordion doors are made of lightweight PVC that can be made to look like a variety of materials, wood, laminates, and lightweight fiberglass or aluminum.
+Modern accordion doors are made of lightweight PVC that can look like various materials, such as wood, laminates, and lightweight fiberglass or aluminum.
 Some even have acrylic inserts that look like frosted or clear glass.
-The accordion panels are narrow, allowing the door to be stretched nearly flat when shut or the accordion into a compact band when open.
+The narrow accordion panels allow the door to be stretched nearly flat when shut or accordioned into a compact band when open.
 Accordion styles are great for closets that need nearly full access to the opening without using a standard swing-out door.

-Pros: Lightweight, a lot of options, much better looking than they were twenty years ago.
-Great for kitchen laundry spaces or small closets in tight hallways or bathrooms.
+Pros: They are lightweight, have many options, and are much better-looking than they were twenty years ago.
+They are great for kitchens, laundry spaces, or small closets in tight hallways or bathrooms.

 Cons: There is no lower track, so a lightweight door might feel unstable when opening and closing.